camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 ```

 This example creates a process with three parallel execution paths which all
-joins in the second gateway.
+join in the second gateway.
 Notice that the first call of `moveToNode` is not
-needed cause at this point the joining gateway has only one incoming sequence
+necessary, because at this point the joining gateway only has one incoming sequence
-flow but was used for consistency.
+flow, but was used for consistency.

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()